AdnanHossain-design/NewsRecommend/README.md

 # News Recommend
-News Recommend is an Android application designed to use machine learning to recommend articles from the internet based on user preferences.
-The app currently fetches articles by category using an external API, with plans to incorporate advanced personalization features.
+News Recommend is an Android application designed to recommend articles from the internet based on user preferences.
+The app currently fetches articles by hardcoded categories and displays clickable titles that open the articles in the default browser.
+The project also includes plans to integrate advanced personalization features powered by a Python machine learning model.

 ## Features

-- Modern UI with Material Design 3: A clean interface with edge-to-edge support and Compose UI.
+-Modern UI: A clean and simple interface.

-- Article Fetching by Category: Currently supports fetching articles in predefined categories such as "technology."
+-Article Fetching by Category: Fetches 8 articles from hardcoded categories (e.g., "sports") and displays their titles.

-- Toast Notifications: Informs users of successful or failed article retrievals.
+-Clickable Article Titles: Users can click on a title to open the article in their default browser.

+-Future Personalization: Planned integration of a Python machine learning model to recommend articles based on region, age, and gender.

+-The model will analyze user reading habits and demographics to offer personalized suggestions.

+-Articles will become more tailored as the user engages with specific categories.

 ## Built With

- - Kotlin
- - Android Jetpack Compose
- - Retrofit for networking
+ - Kotlin: Core language for Android development.
- - Material Design 3
+-Android View System: Directly using XML layouts instead of Jetpack Compose.
+-Retrofit: For networking and API integration.